Deaths at sea highlight failings in Europe migration policy

-2 of12 In this undated family handout photo, 24-year-old Mohammed Abdel-Khaliq from Sudan is seen posing for a picture.
-Abdel-Khaliq is believed to be among more than 100 migrants and refugees to have died when their rubber boat went under in the Mediterranean Sea north of Libya on April 21, 2021.
+2 of12 In this undated family handout photo, 23-year-old Mubarak Jaber from Sudan is seen posing for a picture.
+Mubarak Jaber is believed to be among more than 100 migrants and refugees to have died when their rubber boat went under in the Mediterranean Sea north of Libya on April 21, 2021.
 When they called repeatedly for help in late April, a rescue never came.
 It was the deadliest wreck so far this year in the Mediterranean Sea and has renewed accusations that European countries are failing to help migrant boats in trouble.
 (Family handout via AP) AP Show More Show Less

 3 of12 In this undated family handout photo, 23-year-old Mubarak Jaber from Sudan is seen posing for a picture.
 Mubarak Jaber is believed to be among more than 100 migrants and refugees to have died when their rubber boat went under in the Mediterranean Sea north of Libya on April 21, 2021.
 When they called repeatedly for help in late April, a rescue never came.
 It was the deadliest wreck so far this year in the Mediterranean Sea and has renewed accusations that European countries are failing to help migrant boats in trouble.
 (Family handout via AP) AP Show More Show Less